 Dharma Master Cheng Yen witnessed the increasing prevalence of social disorder, as well as the disturbing phenomenon of every passing fad and fashion trend being seen as a “culture”.
 Thus in 2004, she made the decisive call to change the “Mission of Culture” to the “Mission of Humanistic Culture”, to encourage the people of Tzu Chi to serve as exemplary models in society so that such real life stories about humanity’s beauty and goodness can be passed on to posterity.

 In the fast-paced, modern city-state of Singapore, Tzu Chi has, over the years, held cultural performances, inspiring talks, themed exhibitions, etc. Members of the public were invited to participate in these events, which allowed them to quieten their minds and discover their inner spiritual qualities.
-Both the Jing Si Books and Cafe at Sims Avenue and Yishun began their operations in 2016 and 2019, respectively, marking a new milestone for Tzu Chi Singapore’s Mission of Humanistic Culture.

 The Mission of Humanistic Culture bears the important missions of “purifying the mind”, “bringing about harmony in society”, “making known the suffering of people around the world”, and “setting right the minds of the wayward and the deluded”.
 The three Missions of Charity, Medicine, and Education all share the common goals of improving the quality of people’s lives, purifying hearts and minds, and bringing light and hope to humanity.
 As such, all the Four Missions of Tzu Chi embody humanistic values.